Optimise workflows by unifying a fragmented experience

 MedicAlert Foundation® is a non-profit, charitable, and membership-based organization dedicated to the well being of others.
 Founded in 1956 by Dr. Marion and Chrissie Collins, the foundation’s mission is to protect and save lives by serving as the global information link between members and emergency responders during medical emergencies and other times of need.

-Based on the research found in the discovery period of the project a persona was developed, Mark Webber.
+Based on the research found in the discovery phase of the project a persona was developed, Mark Webber.
 Designing for Mark helped in making informed design decisions as I had the end user always in mind.

 Problem & Constraints